- Alligators are native to only China, Mexico, and the United States.

 Gator Country – an alligator rescue facility in Beaumont – was chosen as his new home.
 However, first, they had to catch him.
 It took a lesson in patience to achieve it as Big Tex was lured in with pieces of chicken.
 Once close enough, the staff managed to get a rope around him, but Big Tex had other ideas about being caught.
 Quick as a flash, he headed back towards the water with staff trying their best to hold onto him.
 After a brief struggle they regained control of him and he was safely maneuvered onto a truck.
 He was then transported to the safety of Gator Country where another massive alligator also resides – “Big Al” who weighs more than 1,000 pounds.

-How do Alligators Compare?
+How Do Alligators Compare?

 As members of Alligatoroidae, alligators are also members of the order Crocodilia which includes all alligators, true crocodiles, caimans, gharials, and false gharials, along with many extinct members.
-The largest alligator ever found was 19ft 2in and caught in Louisiana in 1890.
+The largest alligator ever found was 19ft 2in and was caught in Louisiana in 1890.
 This makes them significantly larger than caimans which reach a maximum of 13 feet long, and gharials which reach around 14 feet.

 Alligators also compare well against crocodiles, not being much smaller than them.
 Although the size of crocodiles varies depending on species, the largest among them can reach more than 20 feet long, with the largest species being the saltwater crocodile.